arthtalati/arthtalati/README.md

 - 💬 Ask me about about my past projects and my experiences dealing with data.

-- :sunglasses: I’m looking for fall internships and full time roles starting from Summer 2021 as an Data Scientist or Data Engineer.
+- :sunglasses: I’m looking for fall internships and full time roles starting from Fall 2020 as an Data Scientist or Data Engineer.

 - 📫 How to reach me: arthtalatilp@gmail.com